minershive/hiveon-kb/hiveon_asic_faq/general/asic_faq.md

 Follow the instructions from our <a href="http://goo.gl/rNPdWc">installation guide</a>

 # How do I install the firmware via Hive OS web interface?
 Follow the instructions from our <a href="http://goo.gl/RXsfjL">installation guide</a>

 # What is the latest version of the Hiveon ASIC firmware?
-Hiveon 1.01
+For S9 - Hiveon 1.01.
+For T9 - Hiveon 1.02.

 # How can I upgrade to a new firmware version?
 Straight from the Hive OS web interface.